teundemastuu/bob/README.md

   pages/  components/  context/  hooks/
 ```

-The `llm_*_instructions.txt` and `bpmn_*.txt` files alongside each service are
-the prompt instructions described in Section 5 of the paper.

-## Evaluation instrumentation

-`services/protocol/evaluation.py` and `services/interview/evaluation.py`
-implement the in-app rating forms used to collect the results reported in the
-paper (protocol quality and interview quality).
-Responses are appended to CSV
-files in `backend/app/evaluation_data/`, which is gitignored; no participant
-data is included in this repository.

 ## Notes

 - The BPMN generation prompt, the model JSON schema and the layout service are
   adapted from BPMN-Chatbot++ (Safan & Köpke, 2025).
-- `OPENAI_MODEL` should always be set explicitly in `.env`; the fallback default
-  in `app/core/config.py` is not a valid model name.

 ## License